ecmnet/MAVGCL/README.md

 Any feedback, comments and contributions are very welcome.

-**Development Status:** Last updated 17/11/2016
+**Development Status:** Last updated 22/11/2016

-V0.6 release now available

 - MAVLink 2.0 implementation
 - supports ULOG streaming to record data
+- Tuning fix and TimeFrames selection adjusted

-V0.6 notes:
+V0.6xx notes:

 - V0.6 requires MAVLink 2.0 protocol without signing (switch to 'Use MAVLink 2.0 always') - MAVLink 1.0 no longer supported (for MAVLink 1.0 use V0.536 )
 - Recording based on ULOG over MAVLink needs to be enabled in preferences (if ULog over MAVLink is not available, MAVGCL switches back to message based logging)